nuodb/nuodb-cp-docs/content/docs/configuration/connect/database-injector.md

-# Database Injector Guide
+---
+title: "Database injector"
+description: ""
+summary: ""
+date: 2024-08-14T14:20:07+03:00
+lastmod: 2024-08-14T14:20:07+03:00
+draft: false
+weight: 321
+toc: true
+seo:
+  title: "" # custom title (optional)
+  description: "" # custom description (recommended)
+  canonical: "" # custom canonical URL (optional)
+  noindex: false # false (default) or true
+---

-NuoDB Control Plane (CP) can be used to create NuoDB databases for applications that are running in the same [Kubernetes][1] cluster.
+The NuoDB Control Plane (CP) is used to create NuoDB databases for applications that are running in the same [Kubernetes][1] cluster.
-This document describes how to use database injector to supply database connection information to sample YCSB application.
+This document describes how to use the database injector to supply database connection information to a sample YCSB application.

 ## Prerequisites